apnex/vmc/README.md

 #### 3: Set up SDDC parameters
 Modify the `sddc.parameters` file to reflect the parameters for your lab.
 Configure the VMC Console `endpoint` with a newly generated REFRESH_TOKEN from your "My Account -> API Tokens -> New Token".
-Configure current working `org` - all command will be executed within this context.
+Configure current working `org` with its *uuid*- all command will be executed within this context.
+You can get a list of orgs for your account by issuing the `org.list` command.
 For endpoint type `vmc` - `domain` and `dns` parameters will be ignored.
 ```json
 {